Date: 2 September, 2022 12:03 PM

 - Social media advertising (especially Facebook) does not allow advertising to anyone below the age of 18 and all of our Sword and Stone campaigns are directed at people 25+

-I need also hardly point out that at £45, our Spitfire is not some cheap piece of scrap metal.
+I need also hardly point out that our Spitfire is not some cheap piece of scrap metal.

-It’s a premium chef’s knife for passionate home cooks and frankly I think you’d struggle to use it for anything other than its obvious designed purpose!
+It’s a premium chef’s knife for passionate cooks who want to draw a bit of attention and frankly I think anyone would struggle to use it for anything other than its obvious designed purpose!

 (Various on this theme, on almost every advert we put out)